 The final object should not have a wall thickness of less than 0.4mm.

 The final object should be functional as is.
 It should not require any additional electronics or non 3D printed parts.

 Any submissions to the Design Challenge gallery will be done in a Creative Commons Attribution-Share Alike (CC BY-SA) license.
-At the bottom you can read why this is a requirement.

 We will be looking at the most inspiring and most well designed implant or prosthetic device.